hyrise/index_selection_evaluation/README.md

 This repository contains the source code for the evaluation platform presented in the paper *An Experimental Evaluation of Index Selection Algorithms*.
 As part of this paper, we re-implemented 8 index selection algorithms ([references](#references) listed below): the drop heuristic [1], an algorithm similar to the initial AutoAdmin algorithm [2], an algorithm loosely following the DB2 advisor index selection [3], the Relaxation algorithm [4], CoPhy's approach [5], Dexter [6], the Extend algorithm [7], an algorithm loosely following SQLServer's DTA Anytime index selection [8].

 The implementations of the algorithms can be found under `selection/algorithms`.
-Documentation, also of the parameters of the algorithms, is part of the source files.
+Documentation, also regarding the parameters of the algorithms, is part of the source files.

 While some of the chosen algorithms are related to tools employed in commercial DBMS products, the re-implemented algorithms do not fully reflect the behavior and performance of the original tools, which may be continuously enhanced and optimized.

+## Usage

 Install script:
 * `./scripts/install.sh`